 It can be challenging to know what to ask your child when you think they are experiencing depression.
 Younger children may have difficulty identifying their emotions.
 You might be able to identify their mood through their play.
-If they play angrily with their toys, you could say things like ‘Why are they fighting?’ to try to start a conversation about their feelings.
+For example, if they make their action figure toys play angrily with each other, you could say things like “Why are they fighting?” to try to start a conversation about their feelings.
 Try not to push them, however difficult it is to see your child upset.

 Childhood depression manifests as persistent sadness or anger that does not go away over time.
-You may notice warning signs such as your child feeling self-critical, having low self-esteem or low mood, having extreme sensitivity, feeling hopeless, or having a decreased interest in seeing their friends.
+You may notice warning signs such as your child exhibiting self-criticism, hopelessness, low self-esteem, emotional lows, extreme sensitivity, or a decreased interest in seeing their friends.
 No matter how children feel at a particular moment, they tend to bounce back faster than adults.
 If your child does not recover from a fight with a friend or stays moody for a long time, they may be depressed.

 Children and adolescents can be depressed at any age, and any long-term deviation from their usual behavior may be a sign of major depressive disorder.
-Although teens can be moody, if their behavior is more destructive and angry than usual, you see increased irritability, or they are sad for long periods of time, it might be time to seek professional help with adolescent psychiatry.
-Children can have depression at any age.
-One of the ‘risk factors for major depression is a history of the condition in your family.
-If you have a history of mental illness, your child may be more predisposed to the condition.
-Statistics suggest that one in 40 children experience depression.
-Very young children with major depression may also have anxiety, phobias, or a physical illness like a stomach ache.
+Although teens can be moody, if their behavior is more destructive and angry than usual, you see increased irritability, or they are sad for long periods of time, it might be time to seek professional help from an adolescent psychiatrist.

 Why Is My Child Depressed?